-- We might want to consider some types of sentence differently - Questions typically do not contain sentiment: - "Do you think Sheffield has lovely weather?"

-- "I think Sheffield has lovely weather." - Conditional sentences are also tricky: - "I wouldn't live in Sheffield if I didn't like the rain". - "I would live in Sheffield if I liked the rain." - So we might want to do some special pre-processing of sentence types
+- We might want to consider some types of sentence differently - Questions typically do not contain sentiment: - "Do you think Sheffield has lovely weather?" is very different from - "I think Sheffield has lovely weather." - Conditional sentences are also tricky: - "I wouldn't live in Sheffield if I didn't like the rain". - "I would live in Sheffield if I liked the rain." - So we might want to do some special pre-processing of sentence types